nihui/ncnn-android-squeezenet/README.md

 ### step1
 https://github.com/Tencent/ncnn/releases

-download ncnn-android-vulkan.zip or build ncnn for android yourself
+* Download ncnn-YYYYMMDD-android-vulkan.zip or build ncnn for android yourself
+* Extract ncnn-YYYYMMDD-android-vulkan.zip into **app/src/main/jni** and change the **ncnn_DIR** path to yours in **app/src/main/jni/CMakeLists.txt**

 ### step2
-extract ncnn-android-vulkan.zip into app/src/main/jni or change the ncnn path to yours in app/src/main/jni/Android.mk

-### step3
-open this project with Android Studio, build it and enjoy!
+* Open this project with Android Studio, build it and enjoy!

 ## screenshot
 ![](screenshot.png)